 A further complication is that the 'back propagation' technique which artificial neural nets use doesn't have a direct equivalent in biological neural nets.
 Biological neural nets have however been shown to locally back-propagate their electrical action potentials.
 The function(s) of this phenomenon is also currently unexplained.

-Editor's note: This is a quite rare example of a modern man-made technological system which clearly works, but that no-one as yet understands.
-Also see : and
+Editor's note: This is a another example of a modern man-made technological system which clearly works, but that no-one as yet understands.
+Also see : and and

 (Note there are many examples of man-made medicines which work in as-yet-unexplained ways - see the medicine / drugs section for examples.)